Stock events for Southern Copper Corp. (SCCO)

 SCCO’s Geographic footprint

-Southern Copper Corporation owns copper mines, smelters, and refineries in Peru and Mexico, with key mining operations including the Cuajone, Toquepala, and Tia Maria mines in Peru, and the Buenavista and La Caridad mines in Mexico.
-The company also explores in Argentina, Chile, and Ecuador, with revenue generation extending to The Americas, Europe, and Asia.
+Southern Copper Corporation's facilities are primarily located in Peru and Mexico, including the Cuajone and Toquepala mines in Peru, and the Buenavista and La Caridad mines in Mexico.
+The company also conducts exploration activities in Argentina, Chile, and Ecuador.
+Its geographical segments for revenue generation encompass The Americas, Europe, and Asia.

 SCCO Corporate Image Assessment